remix-run/remix/.changeset/slow-peaches-matter.md

 "@remix-run/server-runtime": patch
 ---

-Pass `response` stub to resource route handlerså when single fetch is enabled
+Pass `response` stub to resource route handlers when single fetch is enabled